-- d) Interest rate risk - Working capital loans and real estate credit notes the Company's subsidiaries also raised several working capital loans and financing, as mentioned in notes 15 and 16, which bear average interest rates of up to 14.45% p.a.
-The Company did not contract any interest rate derivatives as a hedge against fluctuations in these transactions' rates. - Payables for acquisition of property The Company's subsidiaries have balances payable to nonrelated companies referring to the acquisition of properties for the acquisition of Shopping Unimart and Shopping Light, which bear financial charges based on general price indices variation.
-The Company has not contracted any financial instrument in connection with interest rate variations to determine the rates of these transactions. - e) Foreign exchange risk
+d) Interest rate risk

+- Working capital loans and real estate credit notes the Company's subsidiaries also raised several working capital loans and financing, as mentioned in notes 15 and 16, which bear average interest rates of up to 14.45% p.a.
+The Company's has not contracted any financial instrument in connection with interest rate variations to determine the rates of these transactions. - Payables for acquisition of property The Company's subsidiaries have balances payable to nonrelated companies referring to the acquisition of properties for the acquisition of Shopping Unimart and Shopping Light, which bear financial charges based on general price indices variation.
+The Company's has not contracted any financial instrument in connection with interest rate variations to determine the rates of these transactions.

+e) Foreign exchange risk

-The Company, through its subsidiary, has financing and balances payable to related parties contracted in foreign currency, in the amount of R\$12,303 (R\$12,718 as at December 31, 2009).
+The Company, through its subsidiary, has financing and balances payable to related parties contracted in foreign currency, in the amount of R\$12,683 (R\$12,718 as at December 31, 2009).
 The risk related to these liabilities arises from the possible foreign exchange variations that could increase the balance of these liabilities.
 There are no foreign currency-denominated assets.
 The Company's subsidiary has not entered into derivative contracts to hedge against this risk.

 The Company, in accordance with its internal foreign exchange risk policy, has foreign-currency denominated short-term investments equivalent to two years of interest.
 Due to the nature of this operation, the Company has not entered into derivative agreements to hedge the principal.

-The carrying amounts of asset and liability financial instruments, when compared to amounts that could be obtained in an active market or, in the absence of such market, the net present value adjusted based on the prevailing market interest rate, approximate their fair values. f) Sensitivity analysis - Loans, financing and CCIs
+The carrying amounts of asset and liability financial instruments, when compared to amounts that could be obtained in an active market or, in the absence of such market, the net present value adjusted based on the prevailing market interest rate, approximate their fair values.

+f) Sensitivity analysis - Loans, financing and CCI